andriasw/irvine-8e-notes/README.md

 ![image](https://user-images.githubusercontent.com/5285681/120089799-2186b780-c130-11eb-8711-7dd09e83a9b6.png?v=4&s=500)

-If you are using Windows 10, just push `Start` button and type `enviorn`, the first settings option appeared in the search result should be it:
+If you are using Windows 10, just push `Start` button and type `enviorn`.
+The first settings option appeared in the search result should be it:

 ![image](https://user-images.githubusercontent.com/5285681/120089832-732f4200-c130-11eb-9118-5b4331fc2426.png?v=4&s=500)